canonical-ols/conn-check/docs/tutorial-part-3.rst

 ------

-The conn-check charm provides the ``nrpe-external-master`` relation which means it can act as a Nagios plugin executor, meaning if you have a Nagios master in your environment for monitoring then conn-check can be regularly run along with your other monitoring checks to ensure your environments connections are as you expect them to be.
+The conn-check charm provides the ``nrpe-external-master`` relation which means it can act as a Nagios plugin executor, so if you have a Nagios master in your environment for monitoring then conn-check can be regularly run along with your other monitoring checks to ensure your environments connections are as you expect them to be.